Redox Metabolism Shared Resource Facility (RM SRF)

-The mission of the Redox Metabolism Shared Resource Facility (RM SRF) is to provide expertise and services in free radicals, oxidative stress, mitochondrial function, and proteomics to basic and clinical investigators of the Markey Cancer Center (MCC) doing basic, pre-clinical, and clinical research.
+The mission of the Redox Metabolism Shared Resource Facility (RM SRF) is to provide expertise and services in redox metabolism, oxidative stress, mitochondrial function, and proteomics to basic and clinical investigators of the Markey Cancer Center (MCC) doing basic, pre-clinical, and clinical research.

 The role of free radicals and altered metabolism is increasingly apparent in various aspects of cancer biology and cancer therapy.
-Analysis of the roles of free radicals in cancer biology requires highly skilled ability to:
+Recognizing the importance of free radicals from programmatic meetings and retreats, MCC members advocated for the formation of